jasongroce/docs/docs/content/tutorials/helm/index.md

 Adding the `radapp.io/enabled: 'true'` annotation enables Radius for the deployment.

-Now that you have made the edits, save the file, and deploy the application again using Helm.
+Save the file after you have made the edits and deploy the application again using Helm.
 Since the namespace and secret have already been created, we only need to run the `helm` command.

 ```bash
 helm upgrade demo ./Chart -n demo --install